 More than two decades of NIH research gives answers on a rare disease affecting bones, skin, and the endocrine system

-Dr. Michael Collins (far left) and Dr. Alison Boyce (far right) spoke with patient community members about their experiences with FD/MAS.
+Dr. Michael Collins (far left) and Dr. Alison Boyce (far right) speaking with patient community members about their experiences with FD/MAS.

 Why do patients with fibrous dysplasia/McCune-Albright Syndrome break their bones so easily?
 Or hit puberty as early as infancy?
 Or sometimes lose their vision and hearing?
 Doctors have tried to answer these questions for decades.